winshaurya/interndIn/frontend/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+## Vercel / Production note

+- This app is a SPA.
+When deployed on Vercel make sure the rewrites file `vercel.json` is present in the `frontend` folder.
+It routes all non-API requests to `index.html` so refreshing client-side routes doesn't return 404.